Jither/Jint.DebugAdapter/README.md

 =================
 (Eventually) an implementation of the [DebugAdapter protocol](https://microsoft.github.io/debug-adapter-protocol/) (used by e.g. Visual Studio Code) for [Jint](https://github.com/sebastienros/jint) debugging.

 Currently a hot mess.
-Not ready for production use (also may, at any time, start depending on code not merged into Jint yet).
+Not ready for production use (also uses [functionality not yet merged into Jint](https://github.com/Jither/jint/tree/debugger-improvements-5)).

 * __Jither.DebugAdapter__ is a general purpose implementation of the DebugAdapter protocol.
 * __Jint.DebugAdapter__ implements the DebugAdapter for Jint.